-The publication, performed in a pig model for the study of chronic myocardial infarction, evidences for the first time that regeneration of the damaged tissue in the heart – responsible for chronic ischemic heart failure – is possible.
-Specifically, the study demonstrates that InGeneron’s fresh, uncultured, autologous adipose derived regenerative cells (UA-ADRCs) – isolated and administered at point of care – provide a significant improvement of cardiac circulatory parameters in chronic ischemic heart failure.
+The publication, performed in a pig model for the study of chronic myocardial infarction, evidence for the first time that regeneration of the damaged tissue in the heart – responsible for chronic ischemic heart failure – is possible.
+Specifically, the study demonstrates that InGeneron’s fresh, uncultured, autologous adipose-derived regenerative cells (UA-ADRCs) – isolated and administered at the point of care – provide a significant improvement of cardiac circulatory parameters in chronic ischemic heart failure.
 The results show that the mean cardiac output increased by 37%, the mean left ventricular mass increased by 29% and the mean relative amount of scar volume of the left ventricular wall decreased by 21% six weeks after treatment with the cells.
 All results were statistically significant compared to the control group.
 Notably, on average only 18 gram of adipose tissue were required to recover the averaged 18 million cells injected to achieve the reported effects.

 The findings represent an important step in research, laying the foundation for new frontiers on cardiac regeneration of chronic ischemic heart failure in human patients.
 While previous studies indicated that stem cells (including UA-ADRCs) might be of benefit in acute myocardial infarction, this benchmark had previously not been achieved by studies of autologous stem cells for chronic heart failure following myocardial infarction.

 Haenel et al., the authors of the publication, attribute the success of the study to two important improvements over previous attempts.
-The primary success factor was the use of InGeneron’s technology for isolating the stem cells at point of care.
+The primary success factor was the use of InGeneron’s technology for isolating the stem cells at the point of care.
 In this regard, a recent publication by Winnier et al. (PLoS One 2019;14:e0221457) demonstrated that the technology used (Transpose®RT / Matrase™; InGeneron, Inc., Houston, TX, USA), provides the highest published number of living, uncultured, autologous, adult pluripotent stem cells recovered per gram of adipose tissue.